FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-07-16-server-properties.md

 This setting defines the default game mode for players joining the server, such as survival, creative, or adventure.

-- If set to `survival`, Players must gather resources, build structures, and survive against hostile mobs.
-- If set to `creative`, Players have unlimited access to the resources, They can fly, hostile mobs do not attack them.
-- If set to `adventure`, Players can interact with objects like levers and buttons, but they are unable to break the blocks.
-- If set to `spectator`, Players can fly, phase through blocks, see through blocks.
-They cannot interact with the world and are invisible to other players.

 ---

 ### generate-structures